crackhead

 When you smoke crack, the effects reach your brain immediately.
 Some of these effects, however, only last for about 15 minutes before others begin to take effect.
 The most common effect of crack cocaine is the euphoric rush it provides.
 This effect is what makes crack so addictive.
 Euphoria is a state of intense pleasure and contentment.
 However, this effect is short-lived and usually lasts no longer than 15 minutes.

-Using crack cocaine also results in a variety of short-term side effects, including decreased appetite and sleep deprivation.
+Using crack cocaine also results in various short-term side effects, including decreased appetite and sleep deprivation.
 Because this substance slows down the digestive process, you require less food.
-In addition to this, some individuals believe that they are more productive when using this drug because they require less sleep.
+In addition, some individuals believe they are more productive when using this drug because they require less sleep.

 Paranoia, panic, and anxiety are among the adverse consequences of crack use.
-These mental issues seem to occur after the drug’s euphoric effects wear off.
+These mental issues appear after the drug’s euphoric effects wear off.

 Dangers of Crack Cocaine Addiction

 An individual who uses crack goes through a brief, intense high and then plunges into severe depression, irritability, and a craving for more of the drug.
 People who use crack often don’t eat or sleep properly.
-People who consume the drug can experience increased heart rate, muscle spasms, and convulsions, as well as paranoia, anger, hostility, and anxiety, whether they’re using or not.
+People who consume the drug can experience increased heart rate, muscle spasms, convulsions, paranoia, anger, hostility, and anxiety, whether they’re using it or not.
 Crack cocaine addiction increases the likelihood of the following:

 Heart Attack

-An accumulation of crack cocaine in a person’s system can cause their heart’s muscular walls to thicken and blood vessels to constrict, resulting in an increase in heart rate and blood pressure.
+An accumulation of crack cocaine in a person’s system can cause their heart’s muscular walls to thicken and blood vessels to constrict, increasing heart rate and blood pressure.
 When this happens, they may also experience chest pain.
 All of these effects together increase their risk of having a heart attack.

 Psychosis